jessebmiller/treacherous-winds/src/playbooks/fighter.md

 **Act Two:**

-Focus: Disruption of your home or mundane life.
-Introduce an enemy and make it a [world anchor](../setting-the-setting.md#world-anchor).
-(Multiple characters can have the same enemy)
+Focus: Disruption of your home or mundane life by a dragon.
+Create it as a [world anchor](../setting-the-setting.md#world-anchor).

 Answer **4** to move to Act Three.
 * What inner conflict do you have over aggression?
 * What happens that you can't ignore or abide?
 * What conflict do you try to avoid and why do you fail?
-* What enemy threatens your home and what status quo does the enemy prey on?
+* How does a dragon threaten your home and what status quo do they prey on?
 * What draws you away from home and who must you defeat before you return?

 **Act Three:**